Margaret Mead: Methods

 As an ethnographer, Mead's primary research method was participant observation through living in communities for extended periods of time.
 Beginning with her first field study in Samoa, she often concentrated her research on childhood, adolescence, sexuality, and kinship.
 In examining these topics, Mead created multivocal ethnographies that considered the lives of women and men, girls and boys alongside one another.

-During fieldwork with Gregory Bateson in Bal in the 1930s, she used still and motion photography extensively, creating one of the earliest film archives of anthropological research.
+During fieldwork with Gregory Bateson in Bali in the 1930s, she used still and motion photography extensively, creating one of the earliest film archives of anthropological research.
 Mead and Bateson's subsequent culture-at-a-distance work also involved studying films to characterize foreign cultures.
 These innovations led to her being called the "mother" of visual anthropology.

 During World War II, Mead turned her attention to studying her own American culture and to conducting studies of national character, which she envisioned as being important both for the war effort and for an internationalist future after the war.
 She organized, along with Ruth Benedict until her death in 1948, the Columbia University project Research in Contemporary Culture.
 These studies involved reviewing cultural materials and interviewing nationals of the culture under study, methods more accessible under wartime conditions.
 The method and numerous studies conducted under it were published in The Study of Culture at a Distance (1953), edited by Mead and Rhoda Métraux.

 Mead was also concerned with studying social change and modernization, particularly in the context of prior research.
 She conducted return field visits of her own and oriented new ethnographers in Bali, Manus, the Admiralty Islands, New Guinea, and Samoa.